Chaupal (streaming service)

-Chaupal is an over-the-top (OTT) streaming service owned by Bosna Digital Entertainment Pvt Limited.
+Chaupal is an Indian over-the-top (OTT) streaming service owned by Bosna Digital Entertainment Pvt Limited.
 Launched in August 2021, it offers content in Punjabi, Haryanvi, and Bhojpuri languages.

 Overview

 Chaupal, traditionally a term for communal gathering spaces in South Asia, denotes an online entertainment platform in its contemporary usage.
 The platform features a range of movies and web series, emphasizing regional Indian languages such as Punjabi, Bhojpuri, and Haryanvi.

 History

 Chaupal was established by the Punjabi movie channel Pitaara TV.
 The OTT provides entertainment content in three regional languages – Punjabi, Haryanvi, and Bhojpuri.

-Availability and Access
+Availability and access

-Global Availability
+Availability

 The Platform's service is globally available. iOS users can access the app in all countries except France and China.
 Android and Android TV users can enjoy the platform in all countries except China.
 Amazon Fire device users can access the app worldwide.
 Samsung device users can access the app in all countries except Brazil and China.